 “Yeah.
 She’s a good girl that Caroline.
 How long before 9 o’clock Punk?”

 “Let me see Mom.
-It’s 6 o’clock now, so she’ll be here in three hours.
+It’s six now, so she’ll be here in three hours.
 That’s not too long.
 Why don’t you try to go back to sleep until then?”

 “Okay.
 I’ll try.”
 And sometimes she did.
 But on November 16, 2012, Caroline found us downstairs in the kitchen instead of snuggled up in bed.

 Had I known then what I know now, I believe I could have reduced the strain on all of us.
 But I didn’t.
 I learned a great deal during that year, but I’ve discovered a lot more since.
-To properly care for someone with dementia of the Alzheimer’s type in their own home without someone having a breakdown of some kind requires a team of five or six care partners working in shifts.
+To properly care for someone with Alzheimer’s disease in their own home without someone having a breakdown of some kind requires a team of five or six care partners working in shifts.
 We were two, and I was powerless to change things.

 But we loved her, we loved each other and we did the best we could.
 We forged a magical three-way bond right from the start: a triad of women of different ages with differing challenges pulled together unexpectedly by the disease of the eldest.
 Our year-long journey was a hugely enriching gift in many ways.
 This was the day it would come to an end.
 Caroline and I despaired at the thought of Mom leaving her home of forty years, where she was surrounded by the things she cherished, to live in an unfamiliar place filled with strangers.
 On top of everything, we were devastated by what we were about to do.
 She didn’t know.
 We hadn’t told her.
 To her this day was a day like any other.